Legal Resources

 carrying during a traffic stop - but it may be advisable

-to do so anyway (deputies and officers are not big on
+to do so anyway (law enforcement officers are not big on

 surprises).

-- Laws relating to concealed carry in Colorado can be
+- Laws relating specifically to concealed carry in Colorado can be

 found